rbaumgar/otelcol-demo-app/OpenTelemetry.md

 A cluster administrator has to enable the Distributed Tracing Platform operator once.

-As of OpenShift 4.11, this is be done easily done by using the OperatorHub on the OpenShift console.
+As of OpenShift 4.11, this is be done easily by using the OperatorHub on the OpenShift console.
 See [Installing the Red Hat OpenShift distributed tracing platform Operator](https://docs.openshift.com/container-platform/4.11/distr_tracing/distr_tracing_install/distr-tracing-installing.html#distr-tracing-jaeger-operator-install_install-distributed-tracing).

 In the current version (Jaeger 1.35+) the Red Hat OpenShift distributed tracing data collection Operator is no longer required.
 Jaeger has a collector port available.

 ![operatorhub.png)](images/operatorhub.png)

-In this demo we do not install the OpenShift Elasticsearch Operator, because we use only in-memory tracing - no perstistence.
+In this demo we do not install the OpenShift Elasticsearch Operator, because we use only in-memory tracing - no persistence.

 Make sure you are logged in as cluster-admin: